zubair-shah/zubair-shah/README.md

 <br />

 ### About Me 🚀
-🎓 I’m a Web Developer enthusiast & a junior pursuing my Bachelors in Computer Science & Engineering. </br>
+🎓 I’m a Software Engineer enthusiast & a junior MERN Stack Developer pursuing my Bachelors in Computer Science & Engineering. </br>
-👨‍💻  I am passionate about computer vision, Web Dev, Machine Learning, DevOps & I enjoy learning new things. </br>
+👨‍💻  I am passionate about computer vision, Web Dev, Machine Learning, Cloud Computing and IoT projects and also always learning new things
 <!--
 ### My Experiences 🙌